 T Land, Executive Director (they/he)

-T is a neurodivergent Durham-native who has been working within the Disabled community since 1997.
+T is an Autistic, Trans, Queer, and Disabled Durham-native who has been working within the Disabled community since 1997.
 They spent over 15 years in Special Education, teaching in local public, charter, and private schools.
 In 2008, he founded the Autism Support and Advocacy Center, where they have since worked to create programs to address systemic gaps and engage in advocacy work that is rooted in disability justice and the neurodiversity movement.
-T holds a Bachelors degree in Psychology with a minor in Visuals Arts, specifically related non-linear digital editing.
+T holds a BA in Psychology with a minor in Visuals Arts, specifically related non-linear digital editing.
 In 2004 they were the video editor for the local telenovela “Nuestro Barrio” before it was picked up by Univision.
 They have coursework completed at the Center for Documentary Studies at Duke University.
 Previously, he served as the President of the Autism Society for Durham County and as a Board Member for Durham County Special Olympics.
 In 2020, they earned a certificate in Nonprofit Management from Duke University.